singer-io/getting-started/docs/MIDDLEWARE_SPEC.md

   * Send an error code and/or an error message to a external tool for debugging or alerting
   * Send metrics to a remote monitoring system and/or time series databases for deeper analysis and monitoring

-Example of potentials brokers
+Example of potentials middlewares
-* broker-statsd to send metrics to statsd
+* middleware-statsd to send metrics to statsd
-* broker-prometheus to send metrics to prometheus
+* middleware-prometheus to send metrics to prometheus
-* broker-elastic to send logs to elasticsearch
+* middleware-elastic to send logs to elasticsearch
-* broker-pagerduty to send an alert on pagerduty
+* middleware-pagerduty to send an alert on pagerduty
-* broker-datadog to send logs and metrics on datadog
+* middleware-datadog to send logs and metrics on datadog

 ## Example of a new production-ready Singer channel